Taste of Italy: Bologna, Parma, and Modena

 After breakfast, we visit Parma with our local food expert, to discover the culinary traditions, history, and secrets.
 Parma is a compact and elegant city.
 It's full of heavenly gastronomic shops, filled with eye-popping food displays—a paradise for foodies.
 We will stroll through the city and gather ingredients for our evening class.
 Lunch will be at one of the top trattorias in Parma.
 This evening we join Elena our hostess and Julie for a hands-on cooking class; dinner is based on the cooking class menu.

 Parma Ham & Parmigiano Reggiano Cheese

-After a short drive through the countryside, we arrive at a small organic dairy farm.
-Here, we will go behind the scene to watch the cheese makers transform their organic milk into the king of cheeses.
-We’ll learn what it takes to produce an organic homestead authentic Parmigiano-Reggiano and learn what this traditional cheese should taste like along with a tasting of their other signature cheeses.
+After a short drive through the countryside, we arrive at a caseificio or cheese factory.
+Here, we will go behind the scenes to watch the cheesemakers transform their organic milk into the king of cheeses.
 Then we travel along the beautiful hills of Langhirano to visit a prosciutto factory.
 Here we’ll find out what makes this most famous of Italian hams so special and delicious.
-Relax at a local trattoria for lunch.
-We’ll explore the amazing 15th century Torrechiara castle one of the best preserved castles of the region to discover the love story hidden by these medieval walls!
+Relax at a traditional trattoria for lunch.
 We wrap up our day with a cooking class with Julie, followed by dinner.

 Castles & Wine in Piacenza Hills